hlogored

 Culture

 We are engaged in our profession, our communities and in the cultural fabric of our city.
 By sharing our knowledge, we contribute to more vibrant, community-oriented cities.
-We are deeply connected to people that share our values and to our studio members with whom we share our daily lives.
+We are values-driven with a supportive, dynamic studio culture, which has garnered us recognition as one of Canada’s Top 100 Employers and one of Canada’s Best Employers for Recent Graduates for 4 consecutive years.
+We have also been recognized as a “Design Firm to Watch” on Architizer’s A+ list for 3 years running.
+Investing in our talent is mutually beneficial.
 If you are committed to aesthetics and ethics, we invite you to join us.

 For an Insider Perspective, Follow us on Instagram